Dog-Face-Development/Periodic-Table-Info/README.md

 ## Bugs and Issues
 Who likes bugs?
 If you’ve found any feel free to let me know on the issues page and I will make sure to fix them in short order, and release those fixes in new releases.

-## Maintainer
+## Maintainers
-- @willtherangeguy - Project Manager and Repo Creator
+- @willtheorangeguy - Project Manager and Repo Creator
 - Wikipedia
 - Basher